zachdixon/timeline-tech-challenge/README.md

 ## App features

-The Timeline should take 2 seconds per year, and change for every event.
+The Timeline should take 2 seconds per year (so a 50 year-old would have a 100 second timeline), and change for every event.
 The text of the event should read "At age [age], [firstname] [event]."
 A simple div which changes content will suffice.
 Also, a button which changes with the state of the timeline (play when paused, pause when playing, reset when finished) and which responds to clicks.
 You may style the button if you like, but simple text ("play"/"pause"/"reset") is enough.

 ### A few notes and requirements